ManageIQ/manageiq-documentation/managing_providers/cloud_providers/_topics/adding_azure_providers.md

 {{ site.data.product.title_short }} supports Microsoft Azure providers.
 Before
-{{ site.data.product.title_short }} can be authenticated to Microsoft Azure, you must complete a series of prerequisite steps using the Azure portal; see [Create Active Directory application and service principal account using the Azure portal](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).
+{{ site.data.product.title_short }} can be authenticated to Microsoft Azure, you must complete a series of prerequisite steps using the Azure portal.
+For more information, see [Create Active Directory application and service principal account using the Azure portal](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).

 Follow the steps to set up an Azure Active Directory (Azure AD) and assign the required permissions to it, then create an Azure Active Directory application, and obtain the **Application ID** (Client ID),